HKUST-KnowComp/LMPNN/README.md

 mv *q2b q2b-dataset
 ```

-Then we run `convert_beta_dataset.py` to convert the data into the graph forms
+Finally, run `convert_beta_dataset.py` to convert the data into the graph forms for LMPNN.
+One can find the new dataset folders in `./data`.

 An example converted dataset format is
 ```